migratorydata/ansible-migratorydata/README.md

 ansible-playbook ansible/update.yaml -i artifacts/hosts.ini
 ```

-The `ansible/update.yaml` playbook contains tasks that update the MigratoryData Push Server on the machines specified in the `hosts.ini` inventory file.
-The playbook is designed to sequentially update the MigratoryData Push Server on each server in your infrastructure.
+The `ansible/update.yaml` playbook contains tasks that update the MigratoryData server on the machines specified in the `hosts.ini` inventory file.
+The playbook is designed to sequentially update the MigratoryData server on each server in your infrastructure.
 The playbook operates on one host to ensure service availability during the update process.
-The tasks executed on each host include stopping the MigratoryData service, downloading the new MigratoryData Push Server package, updating the package, and restarting the service.
+The tasks executed on each host include stopping the MigratoryData service, downloading the new MigratoryData server package, updating the package, and restarting the service.
 After updating each server, Ansible pauses for a period of time before moving to the next server, allowing the updated server to fully restart and rejoin the cluster before the next server is updated.

 ## Build realtime apps